 where $\varepsilon_n(\rho,h)$ is a remainder error term.
-We derive three implications under the Assumptions \ref{xu_assumptions} and \ref{A3:MO-PM} presented in Section \ref{sec:uniform_cons} that guarantee the scores are serially uncorrelated.
-First, the term between parentheses converges to a normal distribution with variance correctly scaled by the denominator.
+We derive three implications under Assumptions \ref{xu_assumptions} and \ref{A3:MO-PM}, presented in Section \ref{sec:uniform_cons}.
+First, the term in parentheses converges to a normal distribution with variance correctly scaled by the denominator when the scores are serially uncorrelated.
+This condition is guaranteed by part (ii) of Assumption \ref{xu_assumptions}.
 Second, the term between brackets converges in probability to its denominator due to serially uncorrelated scores.
 Third, the remainder error term $\varepsilon_n(\rho,h)$ converges in probability to zero.
 Importantly, \cite{xu2022} proposed alternative standard errors for the construction of confidence intervals under serially correlated scores. \end{remark}